-Many asylum seekers are prosecuted by the UK government for the use of a false passport and are not made aware of the statutory defence above.
-If they are represented by lawyers who specialise in criminal law, and who do not know this Section 31 defence, the lawyer may wrongly advise their clients to plead guilty: the evidence of the crime is clearly there, and pleading guilty should lead to a shorter sentence.
-Asylum seekers should, however, be given advice about the Section 31 defence (which allows you to plead not guilty).
+People prosecuted by the UK government for the use of a false passport may not be aware of the statutory defence above.
+If you are represented by a lawyer who specialises in criminal law, and who does not know this Section 31 defence, the lawyer may wrongly advise you to plead guilty: the evidence of the crime is clearly there, and pleading guilty should lead to a shorter sentence.
+You should, however, be given advice about the Section 31 defence (which allows you to plead not guilty).

-If convicted, the person may well serve a prison sentence and the criminal conviction for using a false passport may be used as a reason to refuse some immigration applications – including indefinite leave to remain – and can cause problems when applying for work.
+If convicted, you may serve a prison sentence and the criminal conviction for using a false passport may be used as a reason to refuse some immigration applications – including indefinite leave to remain – and can cause problems when applying for work.

 If you are in Scotland, you should ask your lawyer to look at the Crown Office’s prosecution guidelines, designed to protect refugees fleeing persecution.